 - The valuation of the company under acquisition

-- The amount of funds required to carry out the transaction
+- The number of funds required to carry out the transaction

 - Accounting for fees, such as professional fees, statutory fees, legal counsel fees,

-- Taking into consideration any charges towards documentation and other transaction-related costs
+- Taking into consideration any charges toward documentation and other transaction-related costs

 - Any other key factor which may have an effect on the model

-The reader may understand that these are certain standard assumptions that are made generally in a leveraged buyout transaction.
-The assumptions may vary and may be required to tweak on case to case basis.
+The reader may understand these standard assumptions in a leveraged buyout transaction.
+The assumptions may vary and require tweaking on case to case basis.